 Employees may change beneficiary designations at any time.
 PERS participants must complete the Beneficiary Nomination Form This form must be forwarded to Department of Human Resources for employer certification.

-ORP participants must contact Valic, Voya, or TIAA directly to update beneficiary designations or change investments.
+ORP participants must contact AIG Retirement Services, Voya, or TIAA directly to update beneficiary designations or change investments.

 Supplemental Retirement Plans